tgoodsell-tempus/teleport/rfd/0abc-kube-access-forward-identity.md

 connection per request such as in the Proxy Protocol option.
 This will improve performance by reducing the number of connections that need to be established and the time it takes to forward a new request upstream.
-Currently, the proxy creates a new `http.Transport` for each request which means that a new connection is established every time a request is forwarded.
+Currently, the proxy creates a new `http.Transport` per request which means that a new connection is established every time a request is forwarded.
 This is not ideal because it increases the latency of the request and it also increases the load on the upstream service.